nisargpatel1504/split-by/README.md

-Creating a comprehensive README for your expense tracker (Split-by) application is crucial for users and developers to understand its purpose, setup, and how to use it effectively.
-Below is a template README file tailored to your Split-by application, including the endpoints you've provided.

----

 # Split-by: Expense Tracker Application

 Split-by is an expense tracker application designed to simplify the process of managing shared expenses among friends, family, or colleagues.
 It allows users to track personal and group expenses, making it easy to see who owes whom and how much.